utg01/PDF-Q-A-using-langchain-/README.md

 - **Real-time Responses**: Get instant answers to your questions
 - **User-friendly Interface**: Clean and simple Streamlit-based UI

+## ⚠️ Important Note

+**The application may show an error when you first start it, but this is normal!** The error occurs because the application tries to process the PDF before one is uploaded.
+Simply upload a PDF file and ask your question - the application will work perfectly after that.

 ## 🚀 Quick Start

 ### Prerequisites